Mount Stirling: Location and features

 The mountain and ski resort are located at the head of the Delatite River, which flows westwards.
 It is surrounded by the Stirling Circuit Road, which provides access to mountains further into the Victorian Alps.
 In winter the road is closed at Telephone Box Junction, from which it is generally possible to ski to reach the summit (depending on conditions it is sometimes necessary to walk the lower section).

-The mountain has fantastic views across to nearby Mount Buller as well as the high range that runs from Mount Cobbler through Mount Speculation and the Cross cut Saw and Mount Howitt.
-From there the range swings westwards, finishing in The Bluff, an impressive tilted plateau that has large clifflines on its northern side.
+The mountain has views across to nearby Mount Buller as well as the high range that runs from Mount Cobbler through Mount Speculation and the Cross cut Saw and Mount Howitt.
+From there the range swings westwards, finishing in The Bluff, a plateau that has large clifflines on its northern side.

 The lower reaches of the mountain are dominated by Alpine Ash forests, which merge into Snowgum Woodlands above approximately 1400 m.
 There is a small part of the summit area which sits above treeline.